This is your guide to the new WordPress Gutenberg editor. It’s about to replace the current text editor that you use to write your posts and pages.

 When is Gutenberg arriving and can I test it?

 Gutenberg will officially become a part of the WordPress experience with the next major release called WordPress 5.0.
-It is set to be released by the end of the year 2018.
-It is still very much in the development stages with no set release date.

 According to Matt Mullenweg: “Gutenberg will ship with WordPress 5.0, but the release will come out when Gutenberg is ready, not vice versa”.